 Students must complete a total of 31 credits for the degree under Plan A (with thesis) or 30 credits for the degree under Plan B (without thesis).
 The student's program of study must be approved by the Graduate Chairperson.
 Not more than 4 credits of ENG 890 Independent Study may be counted toward the requirements for the Master of Arts degree in Literature in English.
 English 890 may not be substituted for any required course.

-Complete both of the following courses within the first two semesters of enrollment in the program (6 credits): ENG 801 Introduction to Graduate Studies degree.
-Students must complete two courses in English literatures, one from before 1800 and one after 1800.
+Complete both of the following courses within the first two semesters of enrollment in the program (6 credits):

+ENG 801 Introduction to Graduate Studies

+ENG 802 Literary Criticism and Theory